Gateway On-Demand

 Gateway’s services span the full spectrum of a typical ISSS office’s core function, including 1.) strategy and policy, 2.) student advising and support services, and 3.) management and operations.
 Gateway’s services and staffing appointments are tailored specifically to the needs of our partner institutions.

 Gateway International Group has made the commitment to allocate 5% of all revenue to support traditionally underrepresented student participation in international learning and engagement.
-We have designated the Fund for Education Abroad (FEA) as a recipient of funds gathered through Gateway Executive Search.
+We have designated the Fund for Education Abroad (FEA) as a recipient of funds gathered through Gateway Education Abroad.
 FEA is a 501(c)3 non-profit organization that provides scholarships and ongoing support to students who are underrepresented in U.S. education abroad.

 Cookie | Duration | Description |